uxhadr/Active-Directory/README.md

 I I right-clicked on Adminstrator > Set Password.
 I created a password and then signed out, then logged in as the Adminstrator.
 Once logged in, I opened `Computer Mangement` and deleted the `User`account so that I now only had one account on the PC.
+I renamed the computer to : Desktop 1.
 I opened the Settings and went to `Apps & features` > Optional features > Add a feature > RSAT Tools: (Active Directory Certificate Service Tools,  AD Domain Services, DHCP Server Tools, DNS Server Tools, Group Policy, Remote Desktop, Server Manager > Install.
 RSAT Tools will give me the ability to Active Directory Users and Services on a Windows 10 desktop.
 [Inset pictur of RSAT Tools installed]
+I downloaded google chrome and teamviewer.
+I opened my server and ran the cmd `ipconfig` to see my ip address.
+I then tried pinging my server's ip from `Desktop 1` but it was unsuccesful since they're not  in the same subnet or domain.
+[inset pic of unsuccesful ping`
+I opened the control panel on `Desktop 1`and gave it a static ip that's in the same subnet as the server.
+I clicked on the Network settings of my VirtualBox, and folr the `Attached tp:` I changed it from `NAT` to `Host-only Adapter`
+I tried pinging my server agian and it was now succesful.
+[insert successful ping]
+I added `Desktop 1` to my domain `ADLabs.com`- I opened file explored and right-clicked on `This PC` > Properties > Change Settings > Change > Domain.
+I then went into my Windows Server and opened AD USers and Computers to confirm that `Desktop 1` joined the domain.
+[insert pic]
+Next I opened `Desktop 1` and instead of signing in as the Administrator, I now signed in using the helpdesk account that I created earlier in the lab.

+# Group Policy